CIC for Dummies - CIC Meaning and What A CIC Is

 Please note that I am not a lawyer, so am not competent to provide professional advice.
 Equally, the definitions above are simple summaries of their more complex meanings, as a guide to understanding only.
 If you need proper advice, you need to engage a lawyer.

-What is a CIC Company - FAQS
+What is a CIC - FAQS

 • What is the meaning of CIC?
 CIC stands for Community Interest Company, which is one of the most common types of non profit organisation in the UK.